scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION paths are comprised of at most three path segments: an up segment, traversing links from child to parent, then a core segment consisting of core links, followed by a down segment traversing links from parent to child.
 Each path segment is established over one or more links.

 SCION paths are always "valley free" whereby a child AS does not carry transit traffic from a parent AS to another parent AS.
-These paths can contain at most one peering link which can be used as shortcut between two path segments containing two peer ASes.
+These paths can contain at most one peering link, which endpoints can use as shortcut between two path segments containing two peer ASes.

 {{#figure-1}} shows the three types of links for one small ISD with two core ASes A and C, and four non-core ASes D,E,F, and G.